-Abortion pill heading to U.S. clinics as early as today
+Abortion pill available to U.S. women as soon as Tuesday

 U.S. Food and Drug Administration

 © 2001 Cable News Network.
 All Rights Reserved.|

 Terms under which this service is provided to you.